ubc-library-rc/gis-georeferencing/content/add-gcps.md

 If you need to zoom or pan on the Map Canvas, you will have to re-click "From Map Canvas" from the Enter Map Coordinates dialogue box.
-If the dialogue box is no longer visible, it is likely hiding behind your current window.
+If the dialogue box is no longer visible, it's likely hiding behind your current window.
 {: .note}